More than 1,200 sexual assault survivors helped since 2023.

 A lawsuit filed in January 2024 against Central Baptist Church in Magnolia, Arkansas, alleges that former youth pastor Kenneth Travis Jewell sexually abused a minor.
 The plaintiff claims the abuse occurred while Jewell worked for the church between 2008 and 2011.

 The lawsuit alleges that the church leadership was aware of the misconduct and failed to take appropriate action to prevent it.
 It also claims that the church attempted to cover up the abuse to protect its reputation.
-As of publication, the lawsuit is ongoing.
+As of November 2024, Jewell filed a response and the lawsuit is ongoing.

 Youth Pastor Andrew Haines Arrested on Five Felony Sexual Abuse Charges in November 2023